-If you were charged with selling drugs, you may want to speak to Andrew R. Lynch, P.C., a drug defense attorney Dekalb County GA trusts.
+If you were charged with selling drugs, you may want to speak to The Lynch Law Group, a drug defense attorney Dekalb County GA trusts.
 Drug selling is a serious charge and may result in severe penalties.

 Georgia law makes it unlawful for any person to purchase, possess, or have under his control an illegal substance.
 This is known as a possession charge.
 A more serious drug charge is possession with the intent to distribute, also known as a sales charge.
 Georgia law makes it unlawful for any person to manufacture, deliver, distribute dispense, administer, purchase, sell, or possess with intent to distribute an illegal drug.

 For someone to be convicted of this type of drug charge, the state must prove more than just possession.
 The criminal intent for this charge is commonly established by Georgia prosecutors through evidence of the packaging, a scale, a razor, possession of amounts of drugs that are too large for personal consumption, large amounts of currency, or prior convictions for drug dealing or selling.
 For example, if you have cocaine in your locked car, you would only be charged with possession of it.
 However, if during the search of your car the police found large sums of cash, weapons, or tools to process the cocaine there is a large chance you would face a sales charge.

 The ambiguity in drug charges, and the stiff penalties that may follow a conviction, could make it invaluable to hire a drug defense attorney Dekalb County GA counts on.
 In some situations, just one drug conviction may result in decades in prison.
 It could be crucial to hire an experienced drug defense attorney in Dekalb County GA to defend you.
 A drug defense attorney Dekalb County GA relies on may help you get your charges reduced or dismissed.